jolespin/veba/FAQ.md

 #### 17. How can I use options for backend programs that are not arguments in *VEBA*?

 While *VEBA* accounts for the most important parameters in the backend, it doesn't hard-code direct access to every parameter (that would be crazy!).
 However, many of these options are still accessible for key programs in the backend.
-For instance, if you wanted to adjust the *DAS Tool* score threshold, which is not an argument that is hard-coded in *VEBA* like `--dastool_searchengine`, you can simple add the following argument in your *VEBA* command: `--dastool_options '--score_threshold 0.6 --megabin_penalty 0.7'`.
+For instance, if you wanted to adjust the *DAS Tool* score threshold, which is not an argument that is hard-coded in *VEBA* like `--dastool_searchengine`, you can simple add the following argument in your *VEBA* command: `--dastool_options='--score_threshold 0.6 --megabin_penalty 0.7'`.
 This can be any number of additional arguments, just note that certain ones can break *VEBA* (e.g., changing basenames) so be mindful.

-**^ Please note the usage of quotes here ^**
+**^ Please note the usage of quotes here and the equal sign^**

 When using this functionality, just make sure that the argument doesn't overlap with the specified arguments for *VEBA*.
 For instance, in the case of *DAS Tool* we already hard-coded access to the `--search_engine` argument via the `--dastool_searchengine` so don't use `--dastool_options '--search_engine <value>'`.
 Again, be mindful when using this advanced usage.